Euler's Formula

 Summary

-Euler’s formula returns a complex number on the unit circle corresponding to the input angle (theta).
+Euler’s formula returns the complex number on the unit circle corresponding to the angle (theta).

 Expression Description